bamlab/a-gentle-introduction-to-mobile-development/ci/ci_1.md

 # Continuous Integration

-Once you have tests in your projects, you may want to automatically run them at any time a change is pushed by a developer.
-Continuous Integration goal is to run these automated tests and even launch an automated build of your project.
+Once you have your tests setup in your projects, you may want to automatically run them at any time a change is pushed by a developer.
+Continuous Integration's goal is to run these automated tests and even launch an automated build of your project.

 ## Setting up CircleCI